Phillips Petroleum makes aviation history in 1927 Pacific air race.

 The brothers further described the use of special bolts at the top and bottom of their tanks to act as braces and “to prevent any shock or jar to the tank from the swaying of the car while in motion.”

-An historical marker on U.S. 8 south of Titusville commemorates the Densmore brothers’ significant contribution to petroleum transportation technology.
+A Pennsylvania historical marker on U.S. 8 south of Titusville commemorates the Densmore brothers’ significant contribution to petroleum transportation technology.
+Dedicated in 2004, the marker notes:

 The first functional railway oil tank car was invented and constructed in 1865 by James and Amos Densmore at nearby Miller Farm along Oil Creek.
 It consisted of two wooden tanks placed on a flat railway car; each tank held 40-45 barrels of oil.
 A successful test shipment was sent in September 1865 to New York City.
 By 1866, hundreds of tank cars were in use.
 The Densmore Tank Car revolutionized the bulk transportation of crude oil to market.